Currently one of the most popular types of daisy, Leucanthemum maximum (lew-KANTH-ih-mum MAKS-ih-mum) is a showy member of the Asteraceae family.

 The flowers of Shasta daisies are natural draws for wildlife, especially birds and butterflies.

-As a result, they make an attractive, long-lasting addition to borders and full sun cutting gardens.
+As a result, they make an attractive, long-lasting addition to borders and full sun-cutting gardens.

-They’re also perfect for planting along water features, as they grow naturally along streams and in meadows.
+They’re also perfect for planting along with water features, as they grow naturally along streams and in meadows.